eakwarren/LAS/README.md

 ## Known Issues
 UI scripting is fragile and Logic has some quirks.
 UI elements are tested in macOS Ventura+ and Logic 10.8.
 If you’re brave, you can edit script elements with [UI Browser](https://latenightsw.com/freeware/ui-browser/). <sub>(Note the ‘- Tracks’ window uses group 4 of window tracks_window while the ‘- Piano Roll’ window uses group 1 of window pianoRoll_window.
 Also watch for toggle panels and changing elements, they can disappear in certain instances and make targeting downstream elements difficult.
 Fun stuff!)</sub>

 ‘Bad CPU type in executable’ error is resolved by installing the Intel version of sendosc via Homebrew following yoggy’s [instructions](https://github.com/yoggy/sendosc).
+Right-click and open sendosc and allow to run.
+(Note, the /usr folder is hidden by default in Finder.
+Toggle its visibility with (⌘⇧.).
 Update sendoscPath in _LAS.scpt_ to “/usr/local/Cellar/sendosc/1.0.3/bin/sendosc “.
+Note the trailing space after sendosc.

 *Color set not supported with Babylon Waves [Art Conductor](https://www.babylonwaves.com/logic/) sets, since they don't use corresponding values in articulation set .plist files.